The-Blockchain-Company/bcc-node/scripts/benchmarking/README.md

-  1. using Nix -- the most reliable way (as CI ensures the buildability), but not necessarily provides fastest iteration (although it benefits from the BCIO binary cache for the dependencies).
+  1. using Nix -- the most reliable way (as CI ensures the buildability), but not necessarily provides fastest iteration (although it benefits from the TBCO binary cache for the dependencies).
      This can be used by passing `--nix` to the scripts.
 It's also the default, if the `dist-newstyle` directory is absent.

-     Before you can use `--nix`, you'll need to set up Nix -- please see the `Building under Nix` section [here](https://github.com/the-blockchain-company/bcc-node/blob/master/doc/building-running.md#building-under-nix)
+     Before you can use `--nix`, you'll need to set up Nix -- please see the `Building under Nix` section [here](https://github.com/The-Blockchain-Company/bcc-node/blob/master/doc/building-running.md#building-under-nix)

   2. using Cabal -- if you already have the development context set up (dependencies, GHC, etc.), then this is the fastest way to iterate.